 David Hanko laid a document in front of the two women.

-“Mrs. Bisha, this is a summary from the Transportation Safety Administration of your and Ms. Galanis’s national and international travel over the last two years, which is quite extensive.
+“Mrs. Bisha, this is a summary from the Transportation Safety Administration of your and Ms. Galanis’s national and international travel over the last two years.
 You’ve traveled worldwide to Europe, the Balkans, China, Korea, Saudi Arabia, and so on.
 Isn’t this excessive for a Chicago-based accountant?”

 “Not in the slightest, Agent Hanko.
 This travel is on behalf of our art gallery.
 We acquire sculptures and paintings worldwide from museums struggling financially and wishing to balance their books.
 We also deal with private collectors who tire of a particular tableaux and are willing to part with it for an advantageous price.
 These negotiations require face-to-face contact.”

-Commander DiMarco chimed it, looking directly at Lendina Bisha.
+Commander DiMarco chimed in, looking directly at Lendina Bisha.

-“Mrs. Bisha, getting back to the assault that occurred at your gallery last Saturday….”
+“Mrs. Bisha, getting back to the assault at your gallery last Saturday….”

 “No such assault occurred, Commander.
 None of my staff reported any such incident!”

 “Very well, Mrs. Bisha.
-You could settle oThis conclusively by allowing me and a police forensics team to review the gallery’s security camera footage during your event last Saturday.”
+You could settle our impasse conclusively by allowing me and a police forensics team to review the gallery’s security camera footage during your event last Saturday.”

-“Unfortunately, Commander DiMarco, my IT consultant informed me Sunday afternoon that the security camera system malfunctioned on Saturday, and no camera footage was recorded.”
+“Unfortunately, Commander DiMarco, my IT consultant informed me Sunday afternoon that the security camera system malfunctioned on Saturday, and no camera footage is available.”

 “How convenient,” Commander DiMarco said, his voice dripping with sarcasm.